GabrielleEaston/gnycphotography/README.md

 ## Overview

-_**Personal Website to showcase collection of art work** Developed with Gatsby, GraphQl and Contentful CMS._
+_**Personal Website to showcase collection of artwork** Developed with Gatsby, GraphQl and Contentful CMS._

 ### Core Features